 Leaving things to chance is a recipe for being late.
 Before you go to bed, make sure you and Baby both know what time you’re getting up in the morning, what time you have to get to your destination, and what time you’re leaving the house.
 It could help to go over the things you’ll need to do in the morning (wake up, get dressed, eat breakfast, brush teeth, grab backpack).
 With your necessary items laid out the night before, this will be easier to remember.

-Give her a reason to get up
+Give them a reason to get up

 What gets you up in the morning?
 Maybe it’s the promise of food, a hot shower, or an exciting new day ahead.
 To help encourage Baby to get up in a timely manner, try explaining the reason why you’re leaving (especially if you’re leaving at an earlier time than usual) in a positive manner.
 “Yay, it’s time to go to daycare and see your friends!
 Woohoo, it’s time for breakfast!”
 If you’d like, you can even throw in a reward to get Baby moving a little faster in special circumstances.
 “I thinks someone left a treat for you in the car…”